 That Britain once had a great number of protected cycleways is now almost totally unknown.
 I started researching these Dutch-inspired cycleways for my forthcoming book Bike Boom (Island Press, June 2017) and when I started to dig deeper (sometimes literally) I came to realise there were far more of these 1930s cycleways than I, or anybody else, knew existed.
 By poring through ministerial minutes I discovered that, amazingly, the Ministry of Transport was working to plans submitted by its Dutch equivalent: Go Dutch, 1930s-style.

-To date, I have identified more than 90 separate protected cycleway schemes around Britain, some of which can be found on the map below.
+To date, I have identified more than 90 separate protected cycleway schemes around Britain, some of which can be found on this map.

 I believe there are more cycleways to be found.